OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ## 9 Incident Response

-Quick response in the event of a secret being exposed is perhaps one of the most important considerations for secrets management.
+Quick response in the event of a secret exposure is perhaps one of the most critical considerations for secrets management.

 ### 9.1 Documentation

-The primary consideration for responding to the exposure of a secret is to ensure that everyone in the chain of custody is aware of and understands how to respond in the event of exposure.
+Incident response in the event of secret exposure should ensure that everyone in the chain of custody is aware and understands how to respond.
 This includes application creators (every member of a development team), information security, and technology leadership.

 Documentation must include: